-The success of our work heavily relies on the support we receive from student volunteers, events volunteers, volunteer interpreters, volunteer migration agents and seconded solicitors.
+The success of our work heavily relies on the support we receive from our many volunteers.

 To assist the professional operation of RACS, RACS endorses Code of Ethics for volunteers.
 Please read the Code of Ethics before applying.